afixoftrix/afixoftrix/README.md

 - 👋 Hi, I’m @afixoftrix
-- 👀 I’m interested in frontend development, user interface & experience, analytics (data visualizations and insights).
+- 👀 Create.. that is all there is to do in this life.
+Create create create
-- 🌱 I’m currently learning full stack development.
+- 🌱 I'm creating everyday
-- 💞️ I’m looking to collaborate on any frontfacing piece of technology
+- 💞️ I'm looking to create new sht
 - 📫 How to reach me ...

 <!---